ndg63276/alexa-googlemaps/README.md

 3. Once you are logged into your account go to to Alexa, then Alexa Skills Kit at the top of the page.
 4. Click the "Create Skill" clue box towards the top right.
 5. You will now be on the "Create a new skill" page.
 Name your skill Google Maps.
-6. Select the language as English (US), English (UK), whichever suits you best.
+6. Select the language as English (US), English (UK), etc, whichever suits you best.
 7. Under "Choose a model to add to your skill", select Custom.
 8. Under "Choose a method to host your skill's backend resources", select "Provision Your Own".
 9. Click "Create Skill" in the top right.
 10. Under "Choose a template", select "Start from scratch", and click "Choose".
 11. On the left, find where it says JSON Editor, and click on it.
-12. Delete everything in the box that appears, then copy in the contents of InteractionModel_US.json or InteractionModel_GB.json, depending on your location.
+12. Delete everything in the box that appears, then copy in the contents of InteractionModel.json.
 Click "Save Model" at the top.
 13. Click "Endpoint" on the left.
 14. Select "AWS Lambda ARN" for the Service Endpoint Type.
 15. Where it says "Default Region", paste into the box the ARN you copied earlier from the AWS Lambda setup.
 Click "Save Endpoints" at the top.